ashish-chopra/angular-gauge/README.md

 # Usage

 Currently we support manual way of adding this library into your project.

-Clone the repo and download the project dependencies & build the project using following commands
+Clone the repo, download the project dependencies & build the project using following commands:

 ```
 git clone https://github.com/ashish-chopra/angular-gauge.git